radiant-rstats/docker/install/rsm-msba-macos.md

 If you have VSCode installed locally on your host OS (https://code.visualstudio.com/download), you can connect to a running container by adding the below to `~/.ssh/config` and selecting `docker_local` from the options listed by `Remote SSH: Connect to Host...`

-> Note: You still have to replace `your-user-id` in the text below to your username on the server

 ```bash
 Host docker_local
     User jovyan